Home | About USIG | What's New | Events

 Footnotes

-[1] The articles of the Constitution referenced in this Note are the same as those of the amended Constitution of the Republic of Uganda (amended February 2006).
+[1] The articles of the Constitution referenced in this Note are the same as those of the Constitution of the Republic of Uganda, amended February 2006.

 [2] Due to their limited interaction with U.S. grantmakers this Note will not cover Ugandan law as it relates to community-based organizations (CBOs), trade unions, cooperatives, cooperative societies, political parties, and religious entities.

-The 2006 NGO Registration (Amendment) Act modified the 1989 NGO Registration Act as it pertains to the National Board of Nongovernmental Organizations.
+The NGO Registration (Amendment) Act, 2006 modified the NGO Registration Act, 1989 as it pertains to the National Board of Nongovernmental Organizations.
 The Board has authority to monitor NGO operations and develop policy guidelines for CBOs.
 Additionally, NGOs are now required to obtain a periodic permit to operate (NGOs are not absolved from the requirement that they register with the NGO Board).
 The Amendment Act also expanded the powers of the Ministry to regulate the dissolution of NGOs.

 [4] A CBO is an organization “operating at a subcounty level and below, whose objective is to promote and advance the well being of its members or the community.”
 (Nongovernmental Organizations Registration (Amendment) Act, Amendment 6.)
 CBOs typically are formed to accomplish one specific purpose: examples include forming groups to work collectively on members’ farms or to support funeral ceremony preparations.
 A few groups take a wider community development role.
 CBOs are relatively small (usually involving 10-20 households).

-[5] The NGO Registration Act Regulations Regulation 12 requires organizations to comply with the following requirements in carrying out their operations:
+[5] The NGO Registration Regulations, 2009, Regulation 13 requires organizations to comply with the following requirements in carrying out their operations:

-1. Organizations may not make any direct contact with the people in any part of the rural area of Uganda without providing seven days notice in writing of its intention to do so to the local government executive committee and the district administrator.
+1. Organizations shall "not make any direct contact with the people in their area of Uganda" without providing seven days notice in writing of its intention to do so to the local councils and Resident Direct Commissioners.

-2. Organizations shall cooperate with the local government councils and executive committees in the area.
+2. Organizations shall cooperate with the local government councils and district committees in the area.

-4. Activities of organizations are limited to the geographic area of Uganda in which it is registered to carry out operations.
+4. Organizations shall restrict their operations to the area of Uganda in respect of which it is permitted to operate.

 [6] An exception is Micro–Credit Associations that engage in business and may be registered as NPOs with the sole purpose of doing business.